fanart-tv/fanartwiki/docs/ImageTypes/TV/seasonposter.md

 - Consistency: If you are doing multiple seasons of one show, try to use the same font/layout for each of them.
 - Same image cannot be used more than once by the same user for multiple seasons.
 - Character images are fine if not many sources are available as long as they belong to the TV Show.
+- **Themed images**[^1] are always preferred to **Plain images.**[^2]
+- If only Plain versions exist, we will still accept properly Themed version submissions.
+- Always notify the moderators in the comments when submitting a Themed image if Plain image already exists.

 ---

 <img src="../../../assets/images/sizing-template-poster.jpg" onmouseover="this.src='../../../assets/images/sizing-template-poster.png'" onmouseout="this.src='../../../assets/images/sizing-template-poster.jpg'"/>